What Is a Works Council?

 Does your company employ 11 to 49 employees?

-- On the request of the majority of employees a Works Council can set in place based on a voluntary decision.
+- On the request of the majority of employees the Works Council can set in place based on a voluntary decision.
 At the request of the majority of employees, there is an obligation by the WOR to set up an employee representative body [Personeelsvereniging].
 If an employee representative body is established, staff meetings need to take place and are entitled to prior consultation.

 Does your company employ 50 employees or more?